polish-penguin-dev/Singularity/README.md

 ## The simplest, cleanest Discord API wrapper written in node.

-Tired of Discord.JS?
-Singularity is for you!
-It's super lightweight, with batteries included.
+Singularity is super lightweight, with batteries included.
+Give it a try!

 Examples:

-Ping in 8 lines!
+Ping/Pong!

 ```js
 const Client = require("Singularity");